Rerup/bt-net-assignment/README.md

 - Adding Authentication and Authroization and enforce it at Gateway level
 - Adding RateLimitting at the Gateway level
 - Containerize the application, so that we can enforce isolation and make the API private.
+- Make use of Minimal API due to being a small microservice